jamesdoh0109/frontend-challenge-f24/README.md

 #### Next.js

 There are a few reasons why I chose Next.js over React for this project.
-For example, in React, handling different routes typically involves using a library like [React Router](https://reactrouter.com/en/main), but it can involve a good amount of complexity.
+For example, in React, handling routes typically involves using a library like [React Router](https://reactrouter.com/en/main), but it can involve a good amount of complexity.
 With React Router, you need to manually define your routes with components like `<Routes>`, `<Route>`, and `<Switch>`.
 While this gives us a flexible way to manage our routes, it can definitely become cumbersome, especially when we start incorporating nested or dynamic routes.
-In Next.js's [App Router](https://nextjs.org/docs/app), route definition is significantly simplied through file-based routing system that automatically maps the folder structure inside the `app` directory to routes.
-This approach elimates the need for a manual configuration, making routing easier to manange.
-Here's a simplified version of the directory of routes for this particular project:
+In Next.js's [App Router](https://nextjs.org/docs/app), we can simplify this through a file-based routing system that automatically maps the folder structure inside the `app` directory to routes.
+Here's a simplified version of the directory structure of routes for this particular project:

-     ```ruby
      ├── app
          ├── cart
          │    ├── page.tsx